 ClearCorrect

-- Aligners are slightly thicker, making them more comfortable and sturdy but also more visible.
+- Aligners are slightly thicker, which might make them more visible.

 - Trims aligners to match the gum line, making them less noticeable.